ietf-wg-cellar/flac-specification/flac.md

 The size used for blocking the audio data has a direct effect on the compression ratio.
 If the block size is too small, the resulting large number of frames mean that excess bits will be wasted on frame headers.
 If the block size is too large, the characteristics of the signal may vary so much that the encoder will be unable to find a good predictor.
 In order to simplify encoder/decoder design, FLAC imposes a minimum block size of 16 samples, and a maximum block size of 65535 samples.
 This range covers the optimal size for all of the audio data FLAC supports.

 While the block size MAY vary in a FLAC file, it is often difficult to find the optimal arrangement of block sizes for maximum compression.
-Because of this the FLAC format explicitly stores whether a file has a constant or a variable blocksize throughout the stream, and stores a block number instead of a sample number to slighly improve compression in case a stream has a constant block size.
+Because of this the FLAC format explicitly stores whether a file has a constant or a variable blocksize throughout the stream, and stores a block number instead of a sample number to slightly improve compression in case a stream has a constant block size.

 Blocked data is passed to the predictor stage one subblock at a time.
 Each subblock is independently coded into a subframe, and the subframes are concatenated into a frame.
 Because each channel is coded separately, subframes MAY use different predictors, even within a frame.